osg-htc/user-school-2018/docs/materials/day1/part1-ex3-jobs.md

 So far, we have been running programs (executables) that come with the standard Linux system.
 More frequently, you will want to run a program that exists within your directory or perhaps a simple shell script of commands that you'd like to run within a job.
-In this example, you will write a shell script and a submit file to run the shell script within a job:
+In this example, you will write a shell script and a submit file that runs the shell script within a job:

 1. Put the following contents into a file named `test-script.sh`: